alex1779/cv2_images_to_video/README.md

 ## For running

-When you done to install the requirements. you must put in console something like this:
+When you done to install the requirements. you must put in console as example below:

 ```
 python main.py -i input/ -o output/example.mp4 -fps 30